INTRO TO I2G - PROGRAM AND EVENT

 8-12 minutes (depending on class, and length of video to complete time slot)

-Transition to next slot
+Transition to next presentation

 - Ideally, use the same preparation as in the video recording.